This SA couple cashed in all their financial savings to start the Uber of cleansing offerings – 5 years later they’re raking in sales of R100 million

 The platform lists to be had domestic employees for people to the ebook, wherein SweepSouth takes a marginal commission.

-Like Uber, the domestic employees aren’t at once employed with the aid of SweepSouth but use the platform to make bookings.
+Like Uber, domestic employees aren’t at once employed with the aid of SweepSouth but use the platform to make bookings.

 “We went from the 2 of us operating around our dining-room desk – each of us sitting all day and operating in this business plan – to going from some domestic workers we have been interviewing ourselves,” Pandor said.